 Project your personal revenue for 4 quarters.
 You can start your calculations by predicting the average annual salary of a candidate in your patch.
 You can project your average percentage fee agreed with clients and from there you can calculate your average fee.
 Once you have this, you can predict the amount of placements you’ll be making per month.

 Make sure your revenue projections are realistic and achievable.
-Avoid the temptation to predict vastly optimistic revenues, especially during COVID-19.
+Avoid the temptation to predict vastly optimistic revenues, especially during a possible recession.
 You must allow time to ramp-up and there must be a logical relationship between your historical and predicted revenues.

 The plan only includes project revenue.
 Your historical revenue should be on your CV.